Vuex Axios: How to Send Vuex Axios GET Request in Vue

 Step 2: Install Vuex, Axios, and vue-axios libraries.

-Go to the terminal and install the vuex, axios and, a vue-axios library using the following command.
+Go to the terminal and install the vuex, axios, and a vue-axios library using the following command.

 npm install vuex axios vue-axios --save